AryaPawa/quantyx/README.md

-# QuantLib — A Python Quantitative Finance Library
+# Quantyx — A Python Quantitative Finance Library

 A ground-up implementation of quantitative finance models, option pricing engines, and stochastic process simulators.
 Built from first principles — from the Black-Scholes PDE derivation to exotic option Monte Carlo pricing — this library covers the full stack of modern derivatives pricing.